· · · · · · ·

 This means that even if your baby is a couple of months old and sleeps with you or in a crib (whether provided or your own) it might count as a person.
 As a result, you often cannot book a double room for 3 occupants and things get even more complicated once your baby is over 12 months old.

-With 2 kids finding a hotel that doesn’t require us to book 2 separate rooms or a giant suite is often a nightmare and obviously, babies or toddlers won’t stay in a room alone.
+With 2 kids finding a hotel that doesn’t require us to book 2 separate rooms or a giant suite can be tougher, since babies or toddlers won’t stay in a separate room alone.

 Most online reservation systems won’t take 2 kids (regardless of how small), so always email the hotel and ask if it’s possible to create a custom booking for you with the correct amount of people.